Hyle-org/hyle/README.md

 ## How to use

-In addition to learn how to build a chain thanks to `Mini`, you can as well directly run `Minid`.
+In addition to learn how to build a chain thanks to `mini`, you can as well directly run `minid`.

 ### Installation